Unboxed-Software/solana-course/content/solana-nft.md

 The example above will burn an SPL token from the address specified in the `mint` field in exchange for access to an otherwise restricted mint.

+It's important to note that if both whitelisting and gatekeeping are enabled then minting will not work.
+So if you enable whitelisted mints, be sure to set `gatekeeper` to `null`.

 After updating the configuration, simply update the candy machine again by running the `update_candy_machine` command.

 ## Withdraw candy machine rent